osg-htc/docs/docs/resource-sharing/overview.md

 There are several ways pilots can join a resource pool:

-* Submitted to your local batch system by a [*compute entrypoint*](../compute-element/htcondor-ce-overview.md).
+* Submitted to your local batch system by a [*compute entrypoint*](../compute-element/htcondor-ce-overview.md) (CE).
   These jobs are created by an external entity, a *pilot factory* based on observed demand in the pool.
-The *compute entrypoint* (CE) is the most common way pilots are created as it is highly automated and responsive to existing demand.
+  The CE is the most common way to receive pilot jobs since they integrate with automated processes that are responsive to existing demand.
 * Sites can launch [*pilot containers*](os-backfill-containers.md) when they have local resources they would like to contribute directly to a specific OSG pool.
 The site-launched *pilot container* method is useful